sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/introduction/introduction.md

 ### Contributing

 English is not my native language and I have dyslexia.
-If you find a spellmistake, please concider opening a issue or a pull request on [the repo](https://github.com/sempruijs/coding-with-eyes-closed).
+If you find a spellmistake, please consider opening a issue or a pull request on [the repo](https://github.com/sempruijs/coding-with-eyes-closed).